 Wood available from state to state

 Across Western Australia, Jarrah and Wandoo are the species of choice.
 In Tasmania, Brown Peppermint is considered the best, and in Queensland – Ironbark and Box are the preferred choices.
-The most popular though is River Red Gum, which is the easiest to find in South Australia, Victoria and southern NSW.
+The most popular and easiest to source throughout South Australia, Victoria and southern NSW, is River Red Gum.

 Test what works for you